The nonlinear estimates on quantum Besov spaces

 \section{Multiple operator integral}

 In this section, we will introduce the related theories of multiple operator integrals.
-We first introduce the two equivalent definitions of multiple operator integrals, the modified Besov spaces, Wiener spaces and so on.
+We first introduce two equivalent definitions of multiple operator integrals.
 Then we will present the boundedness, continuity and perturbation formula of multiple operator integrals, which will play crucial roles in establishing our main results.